A lucrative marketing campaign. That’s the dream, isn’t it?

 And finding a perfect match is what’s really important.
-You want an agency specialising exactly in what you need and, right now, that’s an expertise in conducting market research.
-Which is why you won’t reach out to an agency focusing on, say, crisis management.
+You want an agency specializing exactly in what you need and, right now, that’s expertise in conducting market research.
+This is why you won’t reach out to an agency focusing on, say, crisis management.

 However, that’s why this platform is so useful.
 You can browse between many different agencies that have pitched for your proposal and find the one best suited to your needs.